 1. There are no family names or surnames in Iceland

-There are some exceptions, but usually a person’s last name indicates the first name of their father, or in some cases mother, followed by -son (“son”) or -dóttir (“daughter”).
+There are some exceptions, but usually, a person’s last name indicates the first name of their father, or in some cases mother, followed by -son (“son”) or -dóttir (“daughter”).
 For example, Hafþór Björnsson, the actor that played the Mountain in Game of Thrones, is literally “Hafþór the son of Björns”.
-This means, obviously, that children do not have the same last names of their parents.
-For the same reason Icelandic telephone directories list Icelanders by first name alphabetically.
+This means, obviously, that children do not have the same last names as their parents.
+For the same reason, Icelandic telephone directories list Icelanders by first name alphabetically.

 2. There is a penis museum in Reykjavik

 …yup!
 The famous Icelandic Phallological Museum contains a collection of penises from 200+ different mammals, including one from a dude.
 Send 15$ to my PayPal account and I’ll send you a picture of me (1.63m) standing to the biggest sample they have in the museum (1.8m).